-Can Vitamin D Supplementation Promote Chronic Pain Relief from Traumatic Injury?
+Can Vitamin D Supplementation Promote Chronic Pain Relief?

 It is well known that vitamin D promotes both bone and muscle strength.
 Less known is the extent that a deficiency can increase diffuse pain and impair neuromuscular functioning in individuals suffering from traumatic injury.
 Recent studies have shown that vitamin D supplements can aid in chronic pain relief, as well as other significant health issues.

 According to the Centers for Disease Control and Prevention, chronic pain is the leading cause of disability in the United States.
 Patients suffering from chronic pain following a traumatic injury often end up taking narcotics such as Morphine, Fentanyl or Oxycodone to cope.
 A 2009 Mayo Clinic study showed that patients who require narcotic pain medication and who also have inadequate levels of vitamin D took much higher doses of pain medication, nearly twice as much, as those who had adequate levels of vitamin D. The patients of this study also self reported worse physical functioning and worse overall health perception than those with adequate levels of vitamin D. Moreover, the study found a correlation between decreasing body mass index and increasing levels of vitamin D.